Nachiyarr/Search-Algorithm/README.md

 ```
-ii)	# Find the element in a list using Binary Search(Iterative Method).
+ii)	Find the element in a list using Binary Search(Iterative Method).
 ```

 Program to find the element in a list using Binary Search(Iterative Method)..
-Developed by:Alagu nachiyar k
-RegisterNumber:22002084

 def binarySearchIter(array, k, low, high):
     while(low<=high):